Unobtainiumrock/transaction-schedule-to-conflict-graph/README.md

-# Taransaction Schedule to Conflict Graph
+# Transaction Schedule to Conflict Graph

 A tool that given a transaction schedule, will generate a corresponding conflict-graph.
 The graph is rendered using [matplotlib](https://matplotlib.org/stable/index.html) and the underlying graph is created by [networkx](https://networkx.org/documentation/stable/reference/introduction.html)